travelogues/travelogues.github.io/_pages/home.md

 #   - excerpt: "We are very happy to announce the [preliminary programme](/intotheunknown/) for the Conference **'On the Way into the Unknown?
 #   Comparative Perspectives on the 'Orient' in (Early) Modern Travelogues'** in Vienna on 28.–30.11.2019."
 feature_row:
+  - title: "Conference Report Online"
+    excerpt: "We are very happy to announce that the report for our conference held in Vienna in November 2019 is online"
+    url: /conference-report-online
+    btn_label: Read More
+    btn_class: btn--inverse
   - title: "Travelogues at the iConference"
     excerpt: "We will be presenting our paper 'Identifying Historical Travelogues in Large Text Corpora Using Machine Learning' at the iConference in Borås, Sweden"